Debt Relief 101: How To Get Out Of Debt

 - Customer support should be easy to get ahold of through phone and email, and some companies even offer a chat feature.

-- The company should have professional consultants and financial experts.
+- The company should have professional consultants and certified financial experts.

 - Many companies have a money back guarantee in the case that their services do not work for you.

 - Companies must disclose the rates, terms, and length of the program when you undergo debt settlement.